Planning for post-election immigration outcomes in a Harris-Walz v. Trump-Vance presidential race

 Angelo Paparelli, Partner, Vialto Law (US) PLLC

-Manish Daftari, Partner, Vialto Law LLP
+Manish Daftari, Partner, Vialto Partners LLP

 Let's connect